jimmelman/markdown-cv/index.md

 Moved to the transition team in 2013 as a data engineer when Link Group acquired Superpatners.

-Designed/developed/optimised data transformation pipelines for largest data migration project in Australian Superannuation history.
+Designed/developed/optimised data transformation pipelines for the largest data migration project in Australian Superannuation history.
 (5 million+ members and $2 billion+ in assets)

 Implemented a Defined Benefit Reconciliation solution.
 (Automate quotes (JVM) -> ingest/index results in elasticsearch -> build kibana visualisations for use by the  quality team)

-Currently serving as Technical Lead (2 years), coordinating a team with a diverse range of ETL / data quality skills.
+Currently serving as Technical Lead (2 years), coordinating a team with a diverse set of ETL / data quality skills.

 Established robust techniques for raw data transformation.